neondatabase/website/content/docs/manage/endpoints.md

 ## View a compute endpoint

-A compute endpoint is always associated with a branch.
+A compute endpoint is associated with a branch.
 To view a compute endpoint, select **Branches** in the Neon Console, and select a branch.
 If the branch has a compute endpoint, it is shown on the branch page.

 Compute endpoint details shown on the branch page include: